fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ### Dependency updates

-For a chart from a Git repository the Helm operator runs a dependency update by default, this is done through an action that equals to `helm dep update`.
+For a chart from a Git repository the Helm Operator runs a dependency update by default, this is done through an action that equals to `helm dep update`.
 You may want to disable this behaviour, for example because your dependencies are already in git, to do so set `skipDepUpdate` to `true` in `.chart`: